Curriculum Enrichment Awards

 Each year, Duke Performances partners with more than 30 faculty across a range of departments and academic units to coordinate 120 distinct residency events, reaching over 2,000 Duke students.
 We bring world-class artists to Duke classrooms and public forums in ways that directly enrich campus and community life.
 As an organization, we believe strongly that engagement with the arts, and the dynamics of live performance, creates context for learning and inquiry, facilitating collisions between ideas and animating course material.

 Grants will be awarded in the form of stipends payable in research funds for participating instructors.
-Prospective applicants should review Duke Performances’ 2017/18 season schedule.
+For an advance copy of Duke Performances’ season schedule, which will not be publicly available until June, please contact Brian Valentyn (email@example.com).
 We welcome your inquiries, and are available to offer feedback on the details of all proposals prior to submission.

 About the Organization